Trimtag launches Insignia Insights a new Brandspotting series

 Insignia Insights will look into the value of branding, and how tradition and evolution both play a role in what an identity is worth.
 We are not historians or auction experts, but we know authenticity is becoming more important for any brand.
-Heraldry registries can do this for some insignia but new technology can now make many branded items digitally traceable.
+Heraldry registries can do this for some insignia.
+New technology allows many newer branded items to be digitally traceable.

-Because more brands are invented daily, all six Insignia Insights elements contribute to the seventh: value.
-Nowadays, intellectual property rights adds durability, protection and value to any kind of insignia.
+Because more brands are being invented daily, all six Insignia Insights elements contribute to the seventh: value.
+Nowadays, intellectual property rights add durability, protection and value to any kind of insignia.